gregjasonroberts/Fixed_Income_Trading_Regression/README.md

 ![alt text](images/fi_histplot.png)

 We see that the residuals show a fairly normal distribution centered at 0.
-Not perfect, by visual inspection there is some skew towards the right, with a few higher unusual values towards the left of the distribution.
+Not perfect, by visual inspection there is some skew towards the left, with a few noticeable outliers in the distribution.

 * The mean square error was fairly high as seen below and therefore I went back to further transforming the variables with the box-cox transformation